jdittrich/Office-QDA-TagTree/index.md

 You can also put other text in it:

 > #fun #analysis Note to self: Is fun the right code here?
-I think we might want to discuss it's definition.
+I think we might want to discuss its definition.

 You can also create sub codes that will show as child codes in the tree: